Grove Park, Camberwell, SE5

 - 2 Receptions

-Get your people to ring our people - quickly.
 Oakridge spans over 6,000 sq ft and sits on a leafy, gated and private 1/3 acre off the already peaceful and much sought after Grove Park.
-Easily the most impressive house we've had the fortune to deal with - and that's saying something!
-Accessed along a long gated drive with video access, the five bed/five bath three storey contemporary stunner is private on all sides - the paparazzi don't stand a chance!
+Accessed along a long gated drive with video access, the five bed/five bath three storey contemporary stunner is private on all sides.
 Every fitting is bespoke, elegant, contemporary and slick - a marble bathroom, Italian 'Lida Cucina' designer kitchen, ‘Kupperbusch' appliances, thermostatically controlled underfloor heating, stone work surfaces - and that's before we mention the air conditioned gym, sauna, home cinema, wine cellar and separate pool with summer house!
-The album launch party will go off with a bang and your guests may refuse to leave!
-There's a fully integrated 'Creston' entertainment system to control the lights and music and a Texecom monitored intruder alarm system to stop any B-listers gate crashing.
+There's a fully integrated 'Creston' entertainment system to control the lights and music and a Texecom monitored intruder alarm system.
 The architecture is simply sublime - it's a building that feels instantly at home in its surroundings and is ingeniously created around a mature tree of a century or more.
 There's space for numerous cars to park and you've also got a nifty car turntable.
 The double garage with electric gates will keep the Porsche safe and sound.

 The kitchen (aptly named 'the great room') sits at the end of the hall boasting almost unbelievably high, oak lined ceilings.
 It's a space of dramatic light and possibly the best place from whence to enjoy the lush surroundings.
 The plush Italian kitchen offers the perfect spot to rustle up some restaurant quality nosh for the guests who'll be sipping vino on the raised decked patio.
 In addition to a full range of integrated appliances and those sexy stone work surfaces you'll benefit from a Quooker instant boiling water tap - never wait for tea again.
 Continue forth past the dining space and integrated flame effect gas fire to reach the main reception which frames the best shot of your lawn, flora, fauna and funky dome shaped pergola.
 Wide sliding glass doors here and in the kitchen open to bring the outside in.
 A further reception/study with integrated TV lies beyond this.
-In addition to a further glass wall, a Japanese window supplies a secluded rear green vista - the perfect calming environment to get cracking on your next best seller.
+In addition to a further glass wall, a Japanese window supplies a secluded rear green vista.
 Moving downward to the garden floor you'll find three large en suite bedrooms - all enjoying fitted cupboards and large windows facing the tree - wonderful to throw the curtains open to.
 A fantastic gym with adjoining sauna sits on the far side of the lower hall - it can be your first port of call in the morning.

 A large overhead skylight allows daylight to stream in.
 The home cinema is just next door.
 There's an integrated media package (the screen almost fills the wall), surround sound and plenty of space for watching the classics and chomping on popcorn.
 The utility room, wine cellar and boiler room complete this floor.
 Returning to the entrance hall, an adjoining staircase links all the floors.
 A tall lancet window supplies yet more garden views.
 You'll find the master suite on the first floor.
 It lavishly sprawls over the entire level and includes a huge slumber space, vast dressing room with skylights and perfectly plush adjoining, marble clad en suite.
-A walk in shower with circular skylight, contemporary roll top bath and twin wash hand basins makes for the most impressive pamper parlour - are you ready for your close up?
+A walk in shower with circular skylight, contemporary roll top bath and twin wash hand basins makes for the most impressive pamper parlour.

 Lettsom Gardens is a beautiful community garden bordered by Grove Park to the north and Grove Hill Road to the south.
 It is a popular and private amenity for the communities in both those streets and also more widely amongst Camberwell residents.
 The residents association host summer barbeques and bonfires there, providing special occasions for adults and children to meet new neighbours.
 The space is divided between woodland, allotments and a tarmac sports field.
 You'll be interested to know, Terry Jones lived on the opposite side of Lettsom Gardens for many years.
 He and the other members of Monty Python developed the scripts for the original series as they played five-a-side football there!